 Tucked within the NEON Arts District, Cafe Milo features made-to-order dishes, locally roasted coffee and baguettes from neighboring bakery La Brioche.
 We recommend their Savory Hash, a gluten-free mashup of potato, bacon, bell peppers, onions, mustard greens and egg, topped with red-eye gravy.
 Vegan and vegetarian options are also available, including Avocado Toast, avocado drizzled with Green Goddess dressing, topped with pickled onion, radish and field greens on top of Sourdough toast.
 Brunch is served on Saturdays and Sundays.

 Get a taste of Commune’s farm-to-table fare inside their open and expansive dining area with exposed brick in Norfolk’s NEON District.
 Start out with a pimento cheese and pickle board before diving into a cornmeal waffle, pancake stack, crispy potato bowl or sweet potato falafel.
 You can’t go wrong with Commune’s coffee selection, or perhaps you’d rather sip on a hummingbird or sorbet mimosa.
-Combine coffee with a bit of booze when you try Breakfast on Granby featuring Dr. Stoner’s Smoky Herb Whiskey with mint syrup, milk and coffee liqueur with either iced or hot coffee.
+Keep in mind that Commune is closed on Saturdays but ready to rise and shine on Sundays.

 Four Eleven York knows how to whip up some fabulous dishes any time of the day, and they shine bright during rise-and-shine hours.
 Take advantage of life near the bay by ordering a fried oyster Benedict with Eastern Shore oysters or an oyster po-boy featuring Korean fried oysters with Asian slaw.
 Step on the healthy side with a farro bowl featuring carrots, peas, blistered tomatoes, creme fresh and an egg.
 Of course, you can’t go wrong with strawberry buttermilk pancakes served with a fresh Carolina strawberry compost.
 Pair these downright delicious options with a Fairy Kiss (kiwi, zirbenz, lime, sage simple syrup and Prosecco) or a perfectly spiced Bloody Mary.